-Of New Jersey's 18 lighthouses, 11 are open to the public and located in some of the most picturesque areas in the state.
-Rich in history and stature, the state's lighthouses that hug the Atlantic Ocean coastline and the Delaware River have been a vital component of New Jersey's maritime history that draw thousands of visitors each year.
+Explore New Jersey's lighthouses—located in some of the most picturesque areas in the state.
+Rich in history and stature, the state's beacons that hug the Atlantic Ocean and Delaware River have been a vital component of New Jersey's maritime heritage and draw thousands of visitors each year.

-Visitors are encouraged to visit the lighthouse web sites or call ahead to confirm hours and admission fees if any.
+Brilliant Tip: Visitors are encouraged to check out the official websites for these lighthouses or call ahead to confirm hours of operation and admission fees, if any.

-Like saltwater taffy and the world famous Atlantic City Boardwalk and piers, the Absecon Lighthouse is one of Greater Atlantic City's most popular attractions.
-This statuesque 171-foot tower with its distinctive yellow and black color scheme has been the "sister" of Barnegat Lighthouse for more than 150 years.
+Like saltwater taffy and the world-famous Atlantic City Boardwalk and piers, the Absecon Lighthouse is one of Greater Atlantic City's most popular attractions.
+This statuesque 171-foot tower with its distinctive yellow and black color scheme has been the "sister" of Barnegat Lighthouse for more than 160 years.
 After it was built in 1857 to mark the dangerous shoals of Absecon and Brigantine, it immediately attracted thousands of visitors to climb its 228 steps.
-The majestic tower still retains its original first-order Fresnel (Fray-nel) lens, the only New Jersey light to do so—and offers sweeping views of the Atlantic City skyline.
+The majestic tower still retains its original first-order Fresnel lens—the only New Jersey light to do so—and offers sweeping views of the Atlantic City skyline.

 Cape May Lighthouse

 A visit to historic Victorian Cape May becomes even more memorable with a stop at Cape May Point State Park and the Cape May Lighthouse.
-Towering 157.5 feet above the southernmost tip of the state, its distinctive beam flashes once every 15 seconds and is visible 24 miles out to sea.
-Built in 1859 under the supervision of 1st Lt.
-George Meade, the original lens was so large the keeper actually stood inside it when refueling.
-Nearby at the Cape May Court House Museum, the Fresnel lens specified by Meade is on display.
-Most of the state park, about 190 acres, is a natural area where visitors can observe migrating birds and butterflies.
-There are also three miles of hiking trails, surf fishing and picnic areas.
-Another historical site at the park is the World War II Fire Control Tower Fire Control Tower 23.
-It's New Jersey's last remaining World War II tower, which was part of the immense Delaware Bay harbor defense system known as Fort Miles.
+Towering 157 feet above the southernmost tip of the state, its distinctive beam flashes once every 15 seconds and is visible 24 miles out to sea.
+Built in 1859, the original lens was so large the keeper actually stood inside it when refueling.
+Nearby at the Cape May Court House Museum, the Fresnel lens is on display.
+Most of the state park, nearly 250 acres, is a natural area where visitors can observe migrating birds and butterflies.
+There are also four miles of hiking trails, surf fishing and picnic areas.
+Another historical site at the park is the World War II Bunker.

 Hereford Inlet Lighthouse